RunDevelopment/eslint-plugin-clean-regex/docs/rules/disjoint-alternatives.md

 One of the main problems when trying to make alternatives disjoint is that the order of alternatives matters.
-Whether alternatives can be prefixes of each other, lookarounds, and assertions all have to be taken into account also.
+Whether alternatives can be prefixes of each other, lookarounds, and assertions all have to be taken into account as well.

 #### Example 1